MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/audio-conferencing-in-office-365/manage-the-audio-conferencing-settings-for-my-organization.md

 ## <a name="change-the-senders-contact-information-in-email-messages-sent-to-users"></a>Change the sender's contact information in email messages sent to users

 You can make changes to the email that is automatically sent to your users, including the actual email address and the display name of the sender's contact information.
-De forma predeterminada, el remitente de los correos electrónicos es Microsoft 365 u Office 365, pero puede cambiar la dirección de correo electrónico y el nombre para mostrar con Windows PowerShell y el cmdlet [Set-CsOnlineDialInConferencingTenantSettings.](/powershell/module/skype/set-csonlinedialinconferencingtenantsettings?view=skype-ps) To make changes to the email address that is sending the email to the users, you must:
+De forma predeterminada, el remitente de los correos electrónicos es Microsoft 365 o Office 365, pero puede cambiar la dirección de correo electrónico y el nombre para mostrar con Windows PowerShell y el cmdlet [Set-CsOnlineDialInConferencingTenantSettings.](/powershell/module/skype/set-csonlinedialinconferencingtenantsettings?view=skype-ps) To make changes to the email address that is sending the email to the users, you must:

 - Escriba la dirección de correo electrónico en el _parámetro SendEmailFromAddress._